Chancellor Renu Khator

 Renu Khator holds the dual titles of chancellor of the University of Houston System and president of UH.
 The UH System’s first woman Chancellor and the first Indian immigrant to head a comprehensive research university in the United States, she assumed her post in January 2008.

-As chancellor of the UH System, Khator oversees an organization that serves more than 66,000 students, has a budget that exceeds $1.5 billion, and has a $3.8 billion-plus economic impact on the Greater Houston area each year.
-The UH System includes UH, UH-Clear Lake, UH-Downtown, UH-Victoria and branch campuses in Pearland and NW Houston; teaching centers in Cinco Ranch and Sugar Land; as well as KUHT, the nation’s first educational television station, and two radio stations -- KUHF, Houston's National Public Radio affiliate, and the classical station KUHA.
+As chancellor of the UH System, Khator oversees an organization that serves more than 66,000 students, has a budget that exceeds $1.7 billion, and has a $3.8 billion-plus economic impact on the Greater Houston area each year.
+The UH System includes UH, UH-Clear Lake, UH-Downtown, UH-Victoria and branch campuses and teaching centers in Sugar Land, Pearland, Northwest Houston and Katy; as well as KUHT, the nation’s first educational television station, and two radio stations -- KUHF, Houston's National Public Radio affiliate, and the classical station KUHA.

 As president of the University of Houston, she is the chief executive officer of the largest and oldest of the four UH System universities.
-UH enrolls 40,000-plus students, offers more than 300 undergraduate and graduate programs and awards 7,000 degrees each year.
+UH enrolls 42,700 students, offers 280 undergraduate and graduate programs and awards 9,200 degrees each year.

 During her tenure, UH has experienced record-breaking research funding, enrollment and private support.
-As part of a $1-billion campus construction program, UH launched its 75-acre Energy Research Park, which is now home to several start-up companies, research enterprises and academic programs, continued work on a new 40,000-seat football stadium and increased student residence hall capacity to 8,000, the second highest in Texas.
-In addition, UH has recently unveiled an $80 million transformation of its University Center and opened its new, six-story Health and Biomedical Sciences Building.
+As part of a $1-billion campus construction program, UH launched its 75-acre Energy Research Park, which is now home to several start-up companies, research enterprises and academic programs, opened a 40,000-seat football stadium and increased student residence hall capacity to 8,000, the second highest in Texas.
+In addition, UH has completed an $80 million transformation of its Student Center and opened a six-story Health and Biomedical Sciences Building.

 In 2011, UH became a Tier One university, with the Carnegie Foundation elevating it into the top category of research universities.
 The university was also recognized by the Princeton Review for excellence in undergraduate education and by the Chronicle for Higher Education as an exceptional workplace.